 In August 2014, Capcom announced an HD port of the Resident Evil GCN remake with a new control option for PS3, PS4, Xbox 360, Xbox One and PC.

 Resident Evil plays much like every other Resident Evil game pre-Resident Evil 4, mixing in third-person combat, exploration, and puzzles.
 Though like most survival horror titles, Resident Evil limits the player character's capabilities beyond the norm and ammunition for their firearms is generally scarce, intended to force players to use their supplies wisely and to choose flight rather than fight when possible.
 There are three different difficulty modes available: Easy, Normal, and Hard, with each one featuring tougher enemies and less ammunition to be found than the last.

-Utilising the notorious ''tank controls,'' players move via a third person perspective throughout a number of pre-determined camera angles.
+Utilising the notorious ''tank controls'', players move via a third person perspective throughout a number of pre-determined camera angles.
 Characters also cannot move and fire their weapons at the same time, and instead the character will 'perch' themselves to the ground when aiming.
 And while the camera angle perspective sometimes tends to purposely obfuscate the players view of monsters, characters will at least (by default) aim their weapon at the closest enemy when players draw their gun.
-What is new over the original Resident Evil, however, is the ability to now do an 180 degree turn, which was first introduced in Resident Evil 3: Nemesis and has stayed as a mainstay across the series since then.
+What is new over the original Resident Evil is the ability to now do an 180 degree turn, which was first introduced in Resident Evil 3: Nemesis and has continued as a mainstay across the series since then.

 The story is largely portrayed via in-game cutscenes, however there are also a number of Files (diaries, memos ect.) players can collect.
 These will often provide additional insight into the goings on across the overall narrative, but some are more vital as they will provide information pertaining to solving puzzles or maybe hinting as to where to go next.